tonethar/IGME-330-Master/notes/HW-php-web-service-3.md

 </html>
 ```

-- This should be review, as we used XHR back in IGME-235 (and you had a project that used it!)
+- The above code should be familiar to you, as we used XHR back in IGME-235 (and you had a project that used it!)
-- If you don't understand anything in this code - ASK!
+- But if you don't understand everything in this code - you are likely not alone - so ASK!

 <hr>